Static Data Masking

 - reversible and non-reversible pseudonymization

-- custom expression (calculation / shuffle) logic
+- expression (calculation / shuffle) logic

 - conditional / partial filtering (omission)